7 Books Like My Year Of Rest And Relaxation

 5. Raising An Emotionally Intelligent Child

-This book is for anybody who wants to learn how to be more emotionally intelligent and listen to other people actively.
+This book is for anybody who wants to learn to be more emotionally intelligent and actively listen to others.
 I love it because there are a lot of exercises that help you define or determine your emotional intelligence when it comes to emotions and anger.
-Also, it teaches you how to teach your children better, how to name and recognize their feelings, which helps to manage them.
+Also, it teaches you how to teach your children better and how to name and recognize their feelings, which helps manage them.

 Every parent should read this book because so many things can help parents communicate relationships, build trust, and establish methods to help a child become “emotionally intelligent.”
-The author talks about how emotional intelligence is a far greater predictor of success in performance, education, career, and relationships.
+The author discusses how emotional intelligence is a far more significant predictor of success in performance, education, career, and relationships.
 If you like My Year Of Rest And Relaxation, you must read it.

 Raising An Emotionally Intelligent Child